 * U.S. stock futures down 0.5% after falling as much as 1.2%

 * Dollar stronger in FX markets

 * Brent slips back under $40 a barrel

-LONDON/SINGAPORE, June 25 (Reuters) - World stocks spluttered to their lowest level in over a week on Thursday, as a surge in U.S. coronavirus cases and an IMF warning of a nearly 5% plunge in the global economy this year hit the bulls again.
+LONDON, June 25 (Reuters) - World stocks spluttered to their lowest level in more than a week on Thursday, as a surge in U.S. coronavirus cases and an IMF warning of an almost 5% plunge in the global economy this year hit the bulls again.

-In the United States, Florida, Oklahoma and South Carolina reported record increases in new cases on Wednesday.
-Seven other states had record highs earlier this week and Australia posted its biggest daily rise in infections in two months.
+In the United States, Florida, Oklahoma and South Carolina reported record increases in new cases on Wednesday and Australia posted its biggest daily rise in two months.

 The governors of New York, New Jersey and Connecticut ordered travellers from eight other states to quarantine on arrival, a worry for investors who had mostly been expecting an end to pandemic restrictions.

 Disney has delayed the re-opening of theme parks and resorts in California, and Texas is facing a “massive outbreak” and considering new localised restrictions, its governor said.